When you left the doctor's office after your autoimmune diagnosis…

 This doesn't mean that if you have an autoimmune disease that you necessarily have Celiac Disease either – scientists are now considering gluten sensitivity to be on a spectrum, with some people slightly sensitive all the way up to full-blown Celiac Disease being the most sensitive.
 It's important to note that if you've been tested for a gluten allergy/Celiac Disease and been found “clean”, most tests don't accurately indicate gluten sensitivity.
 Most tests are only for a small subset of the problematic proteins and not all that can cause issues.
 Chances are, you do have issues with gluten if you have an autoimmune disease.

 A healthy person might be able to eat gluten with little to no ramifications, but those of us with an autoimmune disease may suffer long-term consequences for eating it.
+(Get a cheat sheet to avoid hidden sources of gluten in my Paleo Freebie Library)

 (2) Cut out or cut down on all added sugars